 I read Bennett J. Sims’ book Servanthood: Leadership for the Third Millenium for a class.
 In it he tells of one of his pastorates in Maryland where they undertook a construction campaign, using a well known architect.
 The architect planned a starkly modern sanctuary addition to their traditional Gothic campus.
 It caused division in the congregation.
 After much deliberation the leadership group polled the congregation and found that they were 75% in favor of the radically new plan, 25% against, while the leadership had been exactly the opposite, 75% against it and 25% for it.
 He said that in a gesture of sacrifice and servant leadership, the committee yielded to the majority wishes of the congregation and built the modern new structure.

-Then in a later chapter he uses that analogy to address the issue of homosexuality in the church today.
-However, at least in our denomination the analogy falls completely apart.
-In the 2004 UM Conference the delegates, representing lay members from all over the world soundly voted nearly 75% against ordination of homosexuals and for the retention of a traditional view of homosexuality as a sin.
-But it seems to me that the leadership of our denomination and a small number of devoted, strong willed activists seem bent on having the Biblically traditional 75% majority yield to their own desires instead of honoring the beliefs of the traditionalist majority, which would be the servant- hearted thing to do.
+Then in a later chapter he used that analogy to address the issue of homosexuality in the church today.
+However, at least in The United Methodist Church the analogy falls completely apart.
+In at least the last four UM General Conferences the delegates, representing lay and clergy members from all over the world soundly voted nearly 75% against ordination of homosexuals and for the retention of a traditional view of homosexuality as a sin.
+But it seems to me that the leadership of our denomination and a small number of devoted, strong willed activists are bent on having the Biblically traditional 75% majority yield to their own desires instead of honoring the beliefs of the traditionalist majority, which would be the servant- hearted thing to do.

 So, at least in the United Methodist Church, his analogy is torturously twisted logic and truly misses the mark.
 Other than that chapter, however, I mostly enjoyed his perspective on servant leadership and agreed with quite a lot of it.